Whitelisted1/Quizlet-Match-Solver/readme.md

     * [X] Add comments for readability

 ## This tool in action
+* Note that the new version of the tool can complete matches in half a second
 <img src="assets/examples/Quizlet Match Solver.gif" width="580px">

 ## Install guide
 1. Download the GitHub repo by clicking the green "Code" button and clicking "Download ZIP"
     * Alternatively, click [here](https://github.com/Whitelisted1/Quizlet_Match_Solver/archive/refs/heads/main.zip)
-2. Unzip the .zip file (If you don't know how, there are plenty of guides online)
+2. Unzip the `.zip` file (If you don't know how, there are plenty of guides online)
 3. Go to the URL `chrome://extensions`
-4. Enable the Developer Mode toggle
+4. Enable the "Developer Mode" toggle
 5. Click "Load unpacked" and navigate to the extracted folder
 6. Click "Select Folder" and the extension should load

+## Thanks for checking this tool out
+If you do like the extension, consider leaving a star